oscarpolanco/node_react_fullstack/sections_text/README.md

   }
   ```

-We did it this way so we can reuse the `Mailer` class for other types of emails not just a `survey` email
+We did it this way so we can reuse the `Mailer` class for other types of emails, not just a `survey` email

-- Now we make sure that any `constructure` in the `Mailer` class get call using the `super` function
+- Now we make sure that any `constructor` in the `Mailer` class get call using the `super` function

   ```js
   class Mailer extends helper.Mail {